-Mains gas is the most popular heating fuel, used in over 21 million UK homes, however in the Carlisle District, over 24% of homes in rural areas are off-gas meaning they are not connected to Mains gas pipelines because they are situated a distance away from the gas line.
-However, gas can be closer than you think.
+Mains gas is the most popular heating fuel, used in over 21 million UK homes but in the Carlisle District over 24% of homes in rural areas are off-gas meaning they are not connected to Mains gas pipelines and are situated a distance away from the gas line.
+However, gas can be closer than you think and this project will see new connections forged across Carlisle and District through the Fuel Poor Network Extension Scheme.

 Central heating disperses heat through the entire home to create a warmer spaces and heat water efficiently.
 According to the NHS, cold increases the chances of significant physical and mental health problems with young children, people over 65 and those in fuel poverty amongst the most vulnerable to negative effects.